LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/conditionals.rst

 Many C-based languages utilize switch statements.
 However, not all languages share the same behavior when it comes to **fallthrough**.
 Fallthrough is what happens when a ``break`` statement is omitted and is described in detail in this article on `switch statements <https://en.wikipedia.org/wiki/Switch_statement#Fallthrough>`_.
-In C#, when we omit a ``break`` statement, the program jumps to the next case and executes that particular block of code.
+In C#, you will experience a runtime error if any cases do not contain the necessary break statement.
+Unless, however, that case is left entirely blank.
-Because of this behavior, we only would want to omit a ``break`` statement, if the behavior we want matches for two cases.
+If the behavior we want matches for two cases, then we can take advantage of this fallthrough action.

 .. admonition:: Example